 If you, your spouse, or your child’s other parent is or was a military service member, or if your spouse or your child’s parent died or was disabled in the line of duty, you may qualify for health coverage from a source different from your job or your state health insurance Marketplace.

-If you were ever on active duty in the military, you might qualify for Veterans Administration (VA) health benefits.
+If you were ever on active duty in the military, you might qualify for Veterans Administration (VA) health care if:

 Medicare – US Department of Health and Human Services